 As more blood is pushed upwards by the compression sock, the vein’s diameter can often shrink, bringing pain relief and other circulatory discomforts.

 Since the pressure of a compression sock is consistent, they can help prevent any backflow of blood as it attempts to reach the heart.
-This backwards blood flow surge often occurs in patients with heart pumping issues and/or a variety of blood circulatory conditions.
+This backward blood flow surge often occurs in patients with heart-pumping issues and/or a variety of blood circulatory conditions.

 The steady compression of these special socks can lessen any blood backflow that could travel laterally into the superficial veins of the feet (aka varicose veins).

-These socks are often made from various elastics, like rubber, that are stretchy and provide the compression action desired.
+These socks are often made from various elastics, like rubber, that is stretchy and provides the compression action desired.

-Your orthopedic doctor may prescribe compression socks.
-But they don’t have to be prescribed.
+Your doctor may prescribe compression socks but they don’t have to be prescribed.
 There are so many benefits to wearing them that healthy individuals have also joined the bandwagon.

 Benefits of Wearing Compression Socks